AgusLenga123/AgusLenga123/README.md

 ## Hi there 👋

 - My name is Agustin Lenga, I am 20 years old.
-- I am from Argentina, Buenos Aires
+- I am from Argentina, Buenos Aires :flag_ar:
-- Currently learning Mobile App Development with Flutter
-- Experience in Cybersecurity + Data Analytics
+- My passions are Football, Music and Entrepreneurship 🚀

 These are some facts about me!
 - 🌱 I’m currently learning flutter development
+- 💻 Experience in Cybersecurity + Data Analytics
 - 👯 I’m looking to collaborate on any projects that allow me to grow profesionally!
 - 📫 How to reach me: ..
     * email = agustinlenga@gmail.com